 Depending on the severity of the injury, whiplash can have a variety of symptoms.
 These include:

 - Numbness or tingling in the arms and hands.

 - Unwillingness to move the neck due to pain.

 Whiplash can affect and injure a variety of structures depending on the mechanism and location of the blow.
 Muscles, bones, ligaments, and nerves may be compromised in the neck.
-Since whiplash injury involves the head and neck rapidly and forcefully thrown from backwards to forward, it can have a multitude of causes.
+Therefore, a whiplash injury involves the head and neck rapidly and forcefully thrown from backward to forward, it can have a multitude of causes.
 The most common causes are:

-- Auto accidents (usually from being rear ended).
+- Auto accidents (being hit from the year).

 - Abuse or assault.